koelling/amplimap/docs/extended_installation.rst

 Open the file ``config_default.yaml`` at this location and look for the settings under ``paths:`` corresponding to the indices you created.

 Replace these with the full paths to your files.
-If you haven't generated the corresponding file leave the setting empty.
+If you haven't generated one of the files leave the corresponding setting empty.
 For example, if you generated indices for bwa and bowtie2 (but not STAR or Annovar) and always used the same FASTA filename as the prefix:

 ::